 - Your PCR test date and type

-Remember, the CCS, app, recovery, and exemption processes will never:
+Remember, the CCS, app and recovery processes will never:

 - Share any personal or health/medical information provided by you to anyone other than your GP practice patient record system.

 - Ask you to dial a premium rate number (for example, those starting 09 or 087) to speak to us.

 - Ask you to make any form of payment or purchase a product of any kind.

 - Ask for any details about your bank account.

 - Ask for your social media identities or login details, or those of your contacts.

 - Ask for any passwords or PINs or ask you to set up any passwords or PINs over the phone.

 - Ask you to download any software to your PC or ask you to hand over control of your PC, smartphone, or tablet to anyone else.